jenniferpham/Tech-Interview-Cheat-Sheet/README.md

     - Once it has checked all items, it moves the known smallest to the cursor and advances the cursor to the right and starts over
   - As the algorithm processes the data set, it builds a fully sorted left side of the data until the entire data set is sorted
 - Changes the array in place.
+- linear scan and swap smallest element to front. scan again and second smallest element is swapped second to front.

 #### What you need to know
 - Inefficient for large data sets.